 '''

+plots

+grid(x,z) on y=0

+contour(Tp) on y=0 as "ZX Temp"

+contour(Tp) on x=0 as "YZ Temp"

+end

+5.2.2.31 two_spheres

-{ TWOZ_DIRECT.PDE
+{ TWO_SPHERES.PDE

-This problem constructs two non-coplanar spheres inside a box by constructing
+This problem constructs two spheres inside a box.
+The centers of the spheres lie on a single z-plane, which simplifies the domain construction.

-a single dividing surface to delimit both spheres.

 The domain consists of three layers.

 layer 1 is the space below the spheres

 layer 2 contains the sphere bodies, and is of zero thickness outside the spheres

 layer 3 is the space above the spheres

 The sphere interiors are Void, and are thus excluded from analysis.
-You could

-just as well fill them with material if you wanted to model the insides.

-The bounding surfaces of layer 2 are specified as a slope perpendicular to the centerline of the spheres and over-ridden by regional expressions within

-the (X,Y) extent of each sphere.
+They could just as well be filled with material if one wanted to model the insides.
+The bounding surfaces of layer 2 are specified as a default, over-ridden by regional expressions within the (X,Y) extent of each sphere.

-Click "Controls->Domain Review" 7^{\circ} to watch the mesh construction process.

-See TWOZ_PLANAR.PDE [438], TWOZ_EXPORT.PDE [438] and TWOZ_IMPORT.PDE [438] for other methods of

-treating spheres with centers on differing Z coordinates.
+See TWOZ_PLANAR.PDE[51th], TWOZ_DIRECT.PDE[50th], TWOZ_EXPORT.PDE[51th] and TWOZ_IMPORT.PDE[50th] for methods of treating spheres with centers on differing Z coordinates.

 }

-title 'Two Spheres in 3D - direct surface matching'
+title 'Two Spheres in 3D'

 coordinates

 cartesian3

-Variables

-ш
+variables

+u

 definitions

 { dielectric constant of box filler (vacuum?) }

+{ bounding box size }

 K = 1

-box = 1 { bounding box size }
+box = 1

-{ read sphere specs from file, to guarantee that they are the same as those in surfgen } #include "sphere_spec.inc"
+R1 = 0.25

-{ sphere shape functions }
+{ sphere 1 radius, center and voltage}

-sphere1_shape = SPHERE ((x1,y1,0),R1)

-sphere2_shape = SPHERE ((x2,y2,0),R2)

-{ construct an extrusion surface running through both sphere diameters

-by building an embankment between the spheres }

-Rc = sqrt((x2-x1)^2+(y2-y1)^2)-R1-R2

-Rx = Rc^{}(x^{2}-x^{1})/Rc/4
+x1 = -0.5